 Upon high school graduation, I completed a 1-year diploma in Automotive Repair.
 This was the only post-secondary automotive program available in the NC Community College System at the time.

-After two years as a Honda dealership tech, I opened my own independent Honda repair shop, Triad Auto Specialty, in Greensboro, NC.
+My first automotive job was as a flat rate line tech at the local Honda dealer.
+After two years at the Honda dealership, I opened my own independent Honda repair shop, Triad Auto Specialty, in Greensboro, NC.
 The shop outgrew two leased facilities and then moved into a new 6,000 sq. ft. facility.

 After selling Triad Auto, I spent the next 7 years developing and delivering onsite training to independent Honda repair shops.
 My training focused on OBD-II and drivability.
 During this period I also completed an A.A.S in Automotive Technology degree.